LitExtension Blog

 Since WordPress WooCommerce is not a hosted solution, you must manage your store's installation, updates, backups, and security.

 Setting up WooCommerce is quite complex because I needed to install WordPress first.
-Following these steps to institute WordPress:
+Following these steps to install WordPress:

 • Get a domain name on WordPress